 Growing out short hair can be a lengthy process.
 It’s like your hair is growing up, there will be awkward phases, and times when it just won’t do what you want.
-But in the end you get the hair of your dreams, and all the rest fades away.
-Whether you are growing out regrettable bangs, or you’ve outgrown your pixie cut, read on for tips on growing out short hair.
+However, in the end, you get the hair of your dreams.
+Whether you are growing out regrettable bangs, outgrown your pixie cut, or don’t have access to a salon right now, read on for tips on growing out short hair.

 Growing Out Short Hair: The Basics